dbk3r/wp-yadb/README.md

 ## INSTALL

-clone repo to wp-content/plugins/, activate plugin within wp-admin/plugins or grab current [zip-file] and install through your WP Admin Plugin-Side
+clone repo to wp-content/plugins/, activate plugin within wp-admin/plugins or grab a current test version [zip-file] and install through your WP Admin Plugin-Side
 - use shortcode [wpyadb] to insert your Discussion Board  :-)